|

 sense impressions held together by association;

--- John Locke- 1632-1704 - extended Hobbes principles, developed the first completely worked out empirical theory
+-- John Locke- 1632-1704 - extended Hobbes principles, developed the first completely worked out empirical

-of knowledge and Tabula Rasa - the mind is blank at birth;
+theory of knowledge and Tabula Rasa - the mind is blank at birth;

-mind.
+only reality is mind.
 He developed a theory of vision and depth and space perception;

 -- David Hume (1711-1776) - the mind is only a name given to the flow of ideas, memories, imagination and